Yanyinghenmei/ZYImagePicker/README.md

 # ZYImagePicker

-1. Gets the picture of the specified width.
+1. Gets the picture of specified width.
 2. Cut out rectangles or circles / ellipses.
+3. Gets the video of no more than one time.

 ## How to use
 Download ZYImagePicker and try out the included you iPhone project or use [CocoaPods](http://cocoapods.org).